Caoimhinv/pands-project2021/README.md

 >**Taxonomy** - *"... the scientific study of naming, defining and classifying groups of biological organisms based on shared characteristics."*

 Fisher's Iris dataset is a collection of measurements of the attributes of different species of Iris flower.
 It was introduced by the statistician Ronald Fisher in a 1936 paper *"The Use of Multiple Measurements in Taxonic Problems*, and has developed into a very popular testcase for students of various mathematic and scientific disciplines.
-The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after.

->*"to quantify the morphologic variation of Iris flowers of three related species"*.
+The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after, *"to quantify the morphologic variation of Iris flowers of three related species"*.

 ## Background <a name="Background"></a>
 The original data was collected by botanist Edgar Anderson, whom it is also sometimes named after.
 The dataset consists of 50 samples from each of three species of iris - Iris setosa, Iris virginica and Iris versicolor.
 Four attributes were measured from each sample - lengths and widths of both sepals and petals in cemtimetres.
 The samples from the setosa and versicolar were all collected on the same day from the same field by the same person.
 The third species was collected elsewhere.